The Creatives Note

 I have a background in architecture...
 I applied to a school in the Netherlands, got in to study for a Masters in Animation, and graduated with Honours.

-Hi, thank you for joining us for another issue of our interview with African Creatives.
-In this issue, I spoke with Kanso Ogbolu also known as thesmilinghat, a motion designer and the founder of OBK Studios; a private practice that focuses on motion design, animation, Illustration, VFX, and film.
+Hi, thank you for joining us for another edition of our interview with African Creatives.
+In this edition, I spoke with Kanso Ogbolu also known as thesmilinghat, a motion designer and the founder of OBK Studios; a private practice that focuses on motion design, animation, Illustration, VFX, and film.
 Kanso is the creator of Freakthefxxkout, a collection of creepy short stories.

 After a decade of working in the advertising industry and running his own studio, he decided to get a Master’s degree in Animation.
 If you are interested to know what led him to this decision, how he even got started with motion design, what drives the work he does, the challenges he faces as a creative and how he navigates them, his favourite projects, the people that inspire him, and the people and brands he would love to work with, you should continue reading.
 You will definitely love and enjoy reading this!